 }

-# HTR is 4-10x slower than OCR
+# In many pipelines HTR is slower than printed-text OCR.

 Use Case Selection Guide